Operating a motorcycle requires a whole new set of safety skills to avoid a mishap or collision.

 A 6M motorcycle license is required to take any SSM motorcycle course.
 (Learn more about licensing – download MPI’s Motorcycle Handbook)

-MPI provides a $200 rebate on the 21-hour course when participants successfully complete the course and the final 2 skills tests.
+MPI provides a $200 rebate on the Gearing Up course when participants successfully complete the course and the final 2 skills tests.
 Successful students can apply to Safety Services Manitoba for the rebate.

 3-Wheeled Motorcycle Training